fshowalter/franksmovielog.com-v1/content/reviews/0077-captain-marvel-2019.md

 venue_notes: 2019 | Disney / Buena Vista
 ---

-**Brie Larson deserves better.** She's a rare performer whose innate charisma can smooth over a film's rough edges. _Capitan Marvel_ has many.
+**Brie Larson deserves better.** She's a rare performer whose innate charisma can smooth over a film's rough edges. _Captain Marvel_ has many.
 Consider the film's first quarter.
 An exposition-laden opening meanders to a surprisingly cheap-looking set piece on an alien world.
 The script proffers a mystery around Larson’s character's identity, but it doesn’t engage. **Larson does.**

 <!-- end -->